-However, your financing options are not limited to only banks and investment institutions.
+Your financing options are not limited to only banks and investment institutions.
 Other than traditional bank loans or bootstrapping, there are many other creative options to get funding.

 Below are 8 creative alternative funding options which provide companies with ample financing options.

 1. Finance leasing

 A finance lease is usually used to finance acquisition of equipment or machinery.
 There are commonly two types of finance leasing: Direct financing lease and sale-leaseback.

 Lessee applies for a finance leasing to the lessor:

 After due diligence and credit underwriting based on the lessee’s equipment purchasing plan, the lessor approves the application, signs the finance lease with lessee, sets up contract terms and clauses such as instalment plans, interests, duration, as well as default clause.

-Once all installments are paid off and the lease expires, the lessor transfer the ownership of the equipment to the lessee and terminate the lease.
+Once all installments are fully paid and the lease expires, the lessor transfer the ownership of the equipment to the lessee and terminate the lease.
 In certain lease arrangement, the lessor might still retain ownership of the equipment after end of lease.

 A sale-leaseback is an arrangement where the lessee sells an asset to the lessor, and then lease it from the lessor.
 Once the lease expires, the ownership of the asset would be transferred back to the lessee.

-Comparing to direct financing lease, the advantage of a sale-leaseback is that the lessee will have access to cash flow without affecting the production or operation of the company, which is why companies usually prefer a sale-leaseback.
+Comparing to direct financing lease, the advantage of a sale-leaseback is that the lessee will have access to cash flow without affecting the production or operation of the company.